SMARTSENS: Smart wear for sensing the neuromusculoskeletal system during human movement in vivo

 Current Technologies

-Therefore, a wearable, rapid-to-wear system that could track function in a person’s motor neuron activity along with associated function in muscle, tendon, and joint function would revolutionize current neuro-rehabilitation paradigms.
+These devices can only be used in the highly controlled settings of research laboratories.
+Therefore, a wearable, rapid-to-wear system that could track function in a person’s motor neuron activity, along with associated function in muscle, tendon, and joint function, would revolutionize current neuro-rehabilitation paradigms.

-SMARTSENS Overview
+SMARTSENS Solution

 SMARTSENS proposes a fully wearable, non-invasive solution to monitor a range of clinically relevant neuromuscular parameters, which currently could only be extracted in constrained laboratory settings via lengthy procedures.